 |Total Carbohydrate 60g||22%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Nian Gao is a traditional Chinese New Year cake that is somewhat unique.
-It is steamed instead of baked and does not contain butter, eggs, or other ingredients normally found in a cake batter.
-This recipe is Westernized in that it is baked and includes the expected cake ingredients.
-It is also an ideal recipe if you are short on time, or don't like standing over the stove worrying if the steamer will boil dry, or if you want to share this dessert with non-Asians who might be used to a more familiar type of cake.
-Even with these alterations, however, this baked cake will give you the taste of traditional Nian Gao, if not the same texture.
+This recipe, reprinted with permission from "Asian American Village Online", is westernized in that it is baked and includes cake ingredients like butter and eggs.
+It's an ideal recipe if you are short on time or don't like standing over the stove, worrying if the steamer will boil dry.
+The changes also make it a great introductory dessert to share with people who might not be familiar with Asian cakes.
+Even with these alterations, this baked cake will give you the taste of traditional Nian Gao, if not the same texture.

 Place all of the ingredients but the beans in the bowl of an electric mixer and mix at medium speed for 2 minutes.
 Beat for 2 more minutes at high speed.